About this report:

 The electricity system consists of the following distinct businesses: generation, transmission, distribution and supply.
 Generation is provided by private sector companies who own the major power stations and by other generators, such as wind farms.
 Northern Ireland also has interconnectors between the Scottish and Republic of Ireland grids through which electricity can be imported and exported.

-Northern Ireland Networks Ltd (NIE Networks, part of the ESB Group) owns the transmission and distribution network and operates the distribution network, which transports electricity to over 910,000 customer connections.
+Northern Ireland Networks Ltd (NIE Networks, part of the ESB Group) owns the transmission and distribution network and operates the distribution network, which transports electricity to around 920,000 customer connections.
 The System Operator for Northern Ireland (SONI) operates the transmission network.
 Electricity suppliers buy electricity and sell it to customers.
 Business and domestic consumers in Northern Ireland can choose from a number of private sector electricity suppliers to meet their individual electricity requirements.

 Data Sources and Data Quality